Eric-Guo/attr_accessible2strong_params/README.md

 ## Usage

+    $ aa2sp [filename OR dirname OR .]

-Run `aa2sp` in your rails root folder and program will do auto convert. (but it clear that you need to review the change.)
+Run `aa2sp .` in your rails root folder and program will do auto convert.
+Ensure the Git repository is clean.
+(You don't want to mix up your changes and auto convert changes, right?)

 ## Known issue